Khutor/InsulinPump/README.md

 # InsulinPump
-Insulin Pump designed for User Interface class
+Insulin Pump I designed for my User Interfaces class for a project.